d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 ## (**Residual Blocks**)

 Let's focus on a local part of a neural network, as depicted in :numref:`fig_residual_block`.
 Denote the input by $\mathbf{x}$.
-We assume that the desired underlying mapping we want to obtain by learning is $f(\mathbf{x})$, to be used as the input to the activation function on the top.
+We assume that the desired underlying mapping we want to obtain by learning is $f(\mathbf{x})$, to be used as input to the activation function on the top.
 On the left of :numref:`fig_residual_block`, the portion within the dotted-line box must directly learn the mapping $f(\mathbf{x})$.